In this article...

-If a parent is failing to make his or her court ordered child support payments, the child support recipient’s first move should be to hire a family law attorney to work with the Illinois Department of Child Support Services to pursue administrative remedies and/or to independently enforce the child support order in court.
+If a parent fails to make their court-ordered child support payments, the child support recipient’s first move should be to hire a family law attorney to work with the Illinois Department of Child Support Services to pursue administrative remedies and/or to enforce the child support order in court independently.

 While you do not need to hire an attorney to pursue administrative remedies through the DCSS, many people find hiring a family law attorney to be the best first step in enforcing a child support order for the following reasons:

 - A family law attorney will facilitate your case with DCSS, save you the time and stress of performing the legwork associated with working with the DCSS, and ensure that the matter is pursued effectively.

 - Since the DCSS is a government organization, it may have a backlog of cases.
 If your case is time sensitive, a family law attorney may be able to achieve more speedy results through the court system.
 This can be done instead of or in conjunction with pursuing non-judicial remedies through the DCSS.